tomltr/hobbyists-data/README.md

 4. Searching will match a keyword on name, email, hobby and favorite site columns.

-5. Joined Date are automatically generated when users create a new hobbyist.
+5. Joined Dates are automatically generated when users create a new hobbyist.